To ride or not to ride in the rain.

 Riding a motorcycle in rain doesn’t mean you have to get all soaked in water.
 Believe me, it’s irritating to ride when you’re soaked in water.
 So waterproof yourself from head to toe.
 Invest in a water resistant riding jacket, and other gear.

-But how will it make you safe rider in rains?
+But how will it make you the safe rider in rains?
 It’s simple, the more protected and prepared you are, the more confident you will feel while riding your motorcycle in rain.

 Tip 5» Glide over potholes effortlessly.